simoneSantoni/data-viz-smm635/README.md

 administered to the previous BA cohorts](https://github.com/simoneSantoni/data-viz-smm635/blob/c3eb44673454d975a2a5c92db514daf5fb5ac5b4/pastAssignments).

 ## Schedule of the module

+All throughout the various weeks, the module adopts a standardized structure:

+- Students go through the weekly video-recording on their own before the live session
+- The live session has two components:
+  - In the first one, I recap the key notions, analytical frameworks, and tools presented in the video-recording.
+Here, students will have the opportunity to raise their clarification questions
+  - The second component — that I call 'lab' — is applied in nature.
+Students will make their hands 'dirty' with data, code, and some tracebacks to debug ;-)

 | Week  | Topic                                                                                             |
 | :---: | :------------------------------------------------------------------------------------------------ |